Last updated February 2020

 The aspect that makes it challenging with IBM Power Systems is that we’re a much smaller bunch.
 I mean, you can pick up experience with platforms like AWS or Azure pretty quickly because so many people are using it.
 Post a job opening and chances are good you’ll have dozens of young, eager candidates within twenty-four hours.

-IBM i and AIX are a lot more complex, and as I mentioned earlier, experienced talent for these platforms is harder to find.
+IBM i and AIX are a lot more complex, and as I mentioned earlier, an experienced talent for these platforms is harder to find.
 You should be extra diligent about looking for case studies written around IBM managed systems.

 The other thing you should be wary of is vendors who offshore their support for IBM i systems.
 As a managed service provider, offshoring isn’t a bad idea.
 It opens up your pool of potential talent.
 But if you’re the one whose systems are being managed, having your systems managed by a team from another country may not be a viable option.
 It can introduce security risks and violate compliance regulations.
 That’s one of the reasons our IBM i and AIX support engineers are all based in offices here in the US.

+Contact Connectria for more information.
 Want to learn more about working with Connectria to manage your IBM i or IBM AIX infrastructure?
 Download our white paper: Extending the Life of Your IBM i Systems.